 - Search for light curve modulations among Kepler candidates.
 Three very low-mass transiting companions Lillo-Box et al. 2016

 Contact point: Bruno Merín

 Interested in an ESA Research Fellowship in our group?
-Apply before the 2nd of October of 2017 here.
+Apply before the fall of 2021 here.